BCusack/Seon/Whitepaper.md

 ### **Introduction**

 The Seon Project envisions a transformative approach to AI companions and our interactions, drawing inspiration from such works as Brandon Sanderson's 2005 fantasy novel Elantris (Sanderson, 2005).
 In Elantris, Seons are etherial, sentient beings linked to an individual.
 These entities are deeply personal and serve as companions or advisors to their bonded humans, embodying themes of connection and purpose within the story's rich world-building.

+What if you could have an AI companion that is always present, deeply attuned to your needs, and capable of understanding the nuances of your life—not just as a tool, but as a proactive, adaptive, and trusted presence?
+What if this companion could learn and grow with you, anticipate your needs, and help you navigate the complexities of daily life, all while safeguarding your privacy and fostering genuine connection?
+The Seon project explores this possibility, aiming to define the next generation of AI companionship as described throughout this white paper.

 This shifts beyond the current offerings of task-oriented UI computer bound virtual assistants to a new paradigm of ethereal, personalised, and proactive AI entities designed to deeply understand, support, and seamlessly integrate into an individuals daily life as mentioned in the book.
 A Seon aims to foster a strong and meaningful connection with the individual, ultimately contributing to a healthier and happier life.